ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
 1. **Register the Signed Statement** to the Append-only Log.
 1. **Return the Receipt**, which MAY be asynchronous from registration.
-The Transparency Service MUST be able to provide a receipt for all registered Statements.
+The Transparency Service MUST be able to provide a Receipt for all registered Statements.
-A receipt for a Signed Statement MAY be provided asynchronously.
+A Receipt for a Signed Statement MAY be provided asynchronously.
 Details about generating Receipts are described in {{Receipt}}.

 The last two steps may be shared between a batch of Signed Statements recorded in the Append-only Log.